rowanz/neural-motifs/README.md

 # help

-Feel free to ping me if you encounter trouble getting it to work!
+Feel free to open an issue if you encounter trouble getting it to work!